GTCR Firm Update

 Platform Acquisition: March 2017

-In February 2016, GTCR partnered with CEO Ed Fiorentino and his management team to form TerSera Therapeutics, a new company focused on executing upon The Leaders Strategy™ in the specialty pharmaceuticals sector.
+In early 2016, GTCR partnered with CEO Ed Fiorentino and his management team to form TerSera Therapeutics (“TerSera”), a new company focused on executing upon The Leaders Strategy™ in the specialty pharmaceuticals sector.
 TerSera is the third partnership between GTCR and Mr. Fiorentino.
-Previously, Mr. Fiorentino was CEO of Crealta Pharmaceuticals, a GTCR portfolio company that was built through a series of 4 acquisitions and sold to Horizon Pharma, as well as CEO of Actient Pharmaceuticals, a GTCR portfolio company built through a series of 5 proprietary acquisitions and sold to Auxilium Pharmaceuticals.
-TerSera represents GTCR’s 7th investment in the pharmaceutical industry, which we believe makes GTCR one of the leading private equity investors in the sector.
+Previously, Mr. Fiorentino was CEO of Crealta Pharmaceuticals, a GTCR portfolio company that was built through a series of four acquisitions and sold to Horizon Pharma, as well as CEO of Actient Pharmaceuticals, a GTCR portfolio company built through a series of five proprietary acquisitions and sold to Auxilium Pharmaceuticals.
+TerSera represents GTCR’s seventh investment in the pharmaceutical industry, which we believe makes GTCR one of the leading private equity investors in the sector.

 TerSera is focused on building a leading specialty pharmaceutical business through the acquisition of marketed products in attractive therapeutic areas and executing on commercial growth.
 In March 2017, TerSera acquired the U.S. and Canadian rights to the product Zoladex in a carve-out transaction from AstraZeneca.
 Zoladex is a hormonal therapy indicated for the treatment of breast cancer, prostate cancer and endometriosis.
 The product’s long-acting, controlled-release formulation and drug-device patents provide a unique IP profile.
-TerSera re-launched the Zoladex brand in 2017 to accelerate its use for the treatment of breast cancer as well as to capture physician preference within the prostate cancer and endometriosis therapies.
+TerSera re-launched the Zoladex brand in 2017 to accelerate its use for the treatment of breast cancer.

-In 2018, TerSera completed 2 additional add-on acquisitions with the acquisition of the products Varubi from Tesaro in July and the acquisition of the product Prialt from Jazz Pharmaceuticals in September.
-Varubi is an oncology supportive care product indicated for the prevention of chemotherapy-induced nausea and vomiting, a highly debilitating side effect of chemotherapy.
-The product is complementary to Zoladex and builds out the company’s product portfolio in oncology.
-Prialt is a non-opioid analgesic indicated for severe chronic pain and is administered directly to the spine using an implanted pump.
-The product is the only FDA-approved non-opioid drug for use in this niche pain therapy.
-The product builds out TerSera’s footprint within the interventional pain and inflation therapeutic area.
+In 2018, TerSera completed two add-on acquisitions of Varubi and Prialt, from Tesaro and Jazz Pharmaceuticals, respectively.
+Varubi is an oncology supportive care product indicated for the prevention of chemotherapy-induced nausea and vomiting.
+The product is complementary to Zoladex and further builds out the company’s product portfolio in oncology.
+Prialt is an intrathecal non-opioid analgesic indicated for severe chronic pain and is the only FDA-approved non-opioid drug for use in this pain therapy niche.
+The product builds out TerSera’s footprint within the interventional pain and inflammation therapeutic area.

-As a result of the 2 recent transactions, TerSera now has products in the growing therapeutic areas of oncology and non-opioid pain and inflammation, and will continue to evaluate new acquisition opportunities that can leverage its existing infrastructure.
+As a result of TerSera’s five acquisitions, TerSera now has six approved products across several attractive therapeutic areas, including oncology and non-opioid pain and inflammation.
+GTCR and TerSera continue to evaluate additional acquisition opportunities to leverage the existing infrastructure and accelerate growth.

 CEO: Jude Dieterman